tianyufan-econ/tianyufan-econ.github.io/_pages/about.md

 Publication
 ======
-1. Growing Like India: The Unequal Eﬀects of Service-Led Growth, with [Michael Peters](https://mipeters.weebly.com) and [Fabrizio Zilibotti](https://campuspress.yale.edu/zilibotti/).\\Econometrica, Vol 91, No 4, 2023
+1. Growing Like India: The Unequal Eﬀects of Service-Led Growth, with [Michael Peters](https://mipeters.weebly.com) and [Fabrizio Zilibotti](https://campuspress.yale.edu/zilibotti/).
+Econometrica, Vol 91, No 4, 2023.

 Working in Progress
 ======